-As on April 30, 2024, the total aggregate amount of outstanding loans is ₹ 8,163.83 lakhs, availed by GGPPL and CWFPL and there are no penalties for prepayment of these unsecured loans.
-These loans were utilised by GGPPL and CWFPL towards (i) repayment of secured and unsecured loans (ii) payment of interest (iii) payment of statutory dues and (iv) payment for expenses, etc. The details of the loans to be repaid or prepaid using the Net Proceeds and the purpose for which the said loans have been utilized have been disclosed in the section titled "Objects of the Issue - To lend fresh loans to GGPPL and CWFPL to facilitate them to repay/pre-pay in full or part of unsecured loans availed by them from SVL limited, one of the Corporate Promoters of our Company" on page 104 of this Draft Letter of Offer.
+As on June 30, 2024, the total aggregate amount of outstanding loans is ₹ 8,163.83 lakhs, availed by GGPPL and CWFPL and there are no penalties for prepayment of these unsecured loans.
+These loans were utilised by GGPPL and CWFPL towards (i) repayment of secured and unsecured loans (ii) payment of interest (iii) payment of statutory dues and (iv) payment for expenses, etc. The details of the loans to be repaid or prepaid using the Net Proceeds and the purpose for which the said loans have been utilized have been disclosed in the section titled "Objects of the Issue - To lend fresh loans to GGPPL and CWFPL to facilitate them to repay/prepay in full or part of unsecured loans availed by them from SVL limited, one of the Corporate Promoters of our Company" on page 109 of this Letter of Offer.

 Further, our Company proposes to utilize an amount of ₹ 500.00 Lakhs of the Net Proceeds, which shall be given as a loan to Beta Wind Farm Private Limited ("BWFPL"/ "Lessee"), one of the subsidiaries of the company, which in turn will be given as security deposit by BWFPL to lessor/ its nominees.
 BWFPL entered into a memorandum of understanding dated April 01, 2019 with RCI Power Limited ("Lessor") for lease of 386 acres of wind farm land in Tadapatri, Ananthpur District, Andhra Pradesh.
 The lease period is for 19 years commencing April 01, 2019, and lease rentals commencing from April 01, 2027, at ₹ 23.33 Lakhs per month (excluding GST).
 In addition, this lease agreement requires furnishing a refundable security deposit of ₹ 2,000.00 lakhs.
-As on April 30, 2024, BWFPL paid a total security deposit of ₹ 1,531.00 Lakhs under this lease agreement and ₹ 500.00 lakhs is proposed to be paid from the Net Proceeds and the remaining amounts shall be paid out of the internal accruals of BWFPL in future.
-For further details, please refer section titled "Objects of the Issue - Part payment of security deposits towards contractual lease commitments of Beta Wind Farm Private Limited ("BWFPL"), one of the subsidiaries of our Company." on page 107 of this Draft Letter of Offer.
+As on June 30, 2024, BWFPL paid a total security deposit of ₹ 1,531.00 Lakhs under this lease agreement and ₹ 500.00 lakhs is proposed to be paid from the Net Proceeds and the remaining amounts shall be paid out of the internal accruals of BWFPL in future.
+For further details, please refer section titled "Objects of the Issue - Part payment of security deposits towards contractual lease commitments of Beta Wind Farm Private Limited ("BWFPL"), one of the subsidiaries of our Company." on page 114 of this Letter of Offer.
+For further information towards Operation of BWFPL refer "Our Business" under head "Details towards Year-on-Year production and sales growth" and towards cash reserves refer Financials and Cash Reserves "Objects of the Issue" Object No. 4 performance table.

-While we believe that a portion of the Net Proceeds utilizes for the repayment or pre-payment of unsecured loans would help in reducing the debt costs of our Company and its subsidiaries (i.e., GGPPL and CWFPL) and enable the utilization of our funds for further investment in business growth and expansion.
+While we believe that a portion of the Net Proceeds utilized for the repayment or pre-payment of unsecured loans would help in reducing the debt costs of our Company and its subsidiaries (i.e., GGPPL and CWFPL) and enable the utilization of our funds for further investment in business growth and expansion.
 We can confirm that there are no penalties associated with the repayment of the unsecured loans using the Net Proceeds.
 As a part of the Net Proceeds will be directed towards repaying unsecured loans and giving fresh loans to our Subsidiaries.
 The repayment/ or pre-payment of loans will not result in the creation of any tangible assets for our Company and its subsidiaries i.e., GGPPL and CWFPL.